Actinium-project/Actilectrum/README.rst

 Actilectrum - Lightweight Actinium client
 ==========================================

-Actilectrum is a port of Actilectrum, the Bitcoin wallet, to Actinium.
+Actilectrum is a port of Electrum, the Bitcoin wallet, to Actinium.

 ::